ruby0x1/wren-json/README.md

 - Not 100% complete or to spec as a json parser or stringifier, nor meant to be

 ## API
 The API is all static.
+See test.wren for some basic examples.

   ### Json.parse(string)
   > Parses a string and returns a Wren Map or List dependening on the contents.